deepcausality-rs/deep_causality/README.md

 * [Example](deep_causality/examples/smoking/run.rs)
 * [Test](deep_causality/tests)

-## Cargo & Make

-Cargo works as expected, but in addition to cargo, a makefile exists that abstracts over a number of additional tools you may have to install before all make scripts work:
+Cargo works as expected, but in addition to cargo, a makefile exists that abstracts over a number of additional tools you may have to install before all make commands work:

 * [clippy](https://github.com/rust-lang/rust-clippy)
 * [nextest](https://nexte.st/)